Delhi govt forms 6-member panel to assess cases of Covid patients who died due to lack of oxygen | Health

 - India

-The Delhi government has formed a six-member committee to assess cases of Covid patients who died due to lack of oxygen recently in the national capital for grant of compensation, an official order said on Thursday.
+The Delhi government has formed a six-member committee to assess cases of Covid patients who died due to lack of oxygen recently in the national capital for grant of compensation up to Rs 5 lakh, an official order said on Thursday.
 According to the order, the committee will check whether the oxygen was being used properly at the hospital as per the norms.

 ''A committee is hereby constituted to assess on case to case basis, complaints and/or representations received regarding death due to lack of oxygen, for grant of ex-gratia compensation over and above the no-fault ex-gratia of Rs 50,000 already ordered by the government,'' the order said.